zincware/ZnFlow/README.md

 ## Dask Support
 ZnFlow comes with support for [Dask](https://www.dask.org/) to run your graph:
-- in parallel
+- in parallel.
-- through e.g. SLURM, ... see https://jobqueue.dask.org/en/latest/api.html
+- through e.g. SLURM (see https://jobqueue.dask.org/en/latest/api.html).
-- with a nice GUI to track progress
+- with a nice GUI to track progress.

 All you need to do is install ZnFlow with Dask ``pip install znflow[dask]``.
 We can then extend the example from above.
 This will run ``n1`` and ``n2`` in parallel.
-You can investigate the grpah on the Dask dashboard (typically http://127.0.0.1:8787/graph or via the client object in Jupyter.)
+You can investigate the graph on the Dask dashboard (typically http://127.0.0.1:8787/graph or via the client object in Jupyter.)

 ````python
 import znflow